 Accounting for Stock Splits

-To demonstrate the accounting for stock splits, assume that the Moreno Corporation’s stockholders’ equity accounts are:c
+To demonstrate the process of accounting for stock splits, suppose that the Moreno Corporation’s stockholders’ equity accounts are as below.

-As you can see by comparing the corporation’s stockholders’ equity accounts before and after the stock split, there is no change in either total stockholders’ equity or the individual components.
+Comparing Moreno’s stockholders’ equity accounts before and after the stock split, no change has occurred in either total stockholders’ equity or the individual components.
 Only the par value and the number of issued and outstanding shares are different.

 Similarities Between Stock Splits and Large Stock Dividends

 Stock splits and large stock dividends are quite similar.
 They both serve to reduce the market price per share and increase the number of shares issued and outstanding.

 In each circumstance, total stockholders’ equity remains the same because there has been neither an increase nor a decrease in the entity’s net assets.